Overcoming the Fear of Death

 For this reason, Jesus comforts His children saying, “Let not your heart be troubled; believe in God, believe also in Me.
 “Let not your heart be troubled; you believe in God, believe also in Me.
 In My Father’s house are many mansions; if it were not so, I would have told you.
 I go to prepare a place for you.
 And if I go and prepare a place for you, I will come again and receive you to Myself; that where I am, there you may be also.
 And where I go you know, and the way you know.”
 Thomas said to Him, “Lord, we do not know where You are going, and how can we know the way?”
 Jesus said to him, “I am the way, the truth, and the life.
 No one comes to the Father except through Me” (John 14:1-6).

 Because of Christ’s promise, we have no reason to fear death.
 We have the hope of eternal life with Him.
 Paul, speaks in reference to his own death: “For to me, to live is Christ, and to die is gain” (Philippians 1:21-23).
-The Christian has nothing worthwhile to lose by death, but he has much to gain.
-He loses temptation, pain, and suffering and he gains, at the resurrection, eternity.
+The Christian has nothing worthwhile to lose by death, but he has way much to gain.
+He loses temptation, pain, and suffering and he gains, at the resurrection, eternal life.
+What a glorious thought!

 For a Bible study of the State of the Dead, check: